The X Factor (British TV series) series 11: Stereo Kicks

 During The Xtra Factor after the second results show, in which Stereo Kicks took part in the sing-off, Crawford asked Walsh, their mentor, about them.
-He said, live on television, that he "never wanted eight boys in the band", "Simon put them together" and generally insinuated that he wanted to cut several members from the band.
-During several interviews between the week 2 results and the week 3 performance, Stereo Kicks mentioned how disappointed they were that their mentor didn't seem to want them, and there were rumours that the band would be split up during the week 3 live performances.
+He said, live on television, that he "never wanted eight boys in the band", claimed that Cowell was the one who had put them together, and generally insinuated that he wanted to cut several members from the band.
+During several interviews between the week 2 results and the week 3 performance, Stereo Kicks mentioned how disappointed they were that their mentor did not seem to want them, and there were rumours that the band would be split up during the week 3 live performances.
 These rumours turned out to be false, and Cowell made Walsh apologise to the band after their week 3 performance.
-Cowell also offered Stereo Kicks the opportunity to be mentored by him, although it is not certain whether he was serious.
+Cowell also jokingly offered Stereo Kicks the opportunity to be mentored by him instead of Walsh.

+Following Stereo Kicks' elimination in the quarter-final on 30 November, Walsh told Digital Spy on 3 December that he had believed they would last "two more weeks" in the competition.
+He stated that he would not be able to manage the group following The X Factor even if he had wanted to, since all the X Factor contestants had already signed to a management company, James Grant Management, prior to the live shows.

 Stereo Kicks announced they had split up on 18 July 2015.
 Stereo Kicks member Reece Bibby joined a new band, New Hope Club, that November.